GevosoftOfficial/Opus/README.md

 ### Delete or Mark a Task/Note as done

-If you want to delete or mark a note as done simply open the note you want to delete and click on ***Check*** this will move your note to the archive were you can acces your lastly deleted or Checket note.
+If you want to delete or mark a note as done simply open the note you want to delete and click on ***Check***.
+This will remove your note for _My Notes_ and move it to the archive were you can acces your lastly deleted or Checket note.
 ***Warning!
 The archive only stores the lastly checket note the other ones will be overited in the archive.***
 <br>
 <br>